junquant/mlproject/report/proposal.md

 * run initial analysis on data set (eg. run PCA to look at data)
 * describe the problem and approach

+## What we Plan To Do With the Information
+* think ...

 ## Potential Techniques
+* Potential techniques not required in proposal yet
 * Principle Component Analysis
 * Decision Trees (may some ensemble?)
 * SVM ?